jobovy/apogee/README.rst

 	spec, hdr= apread.aspcapStar(4102,'2M21382701+4221097',ext=1)

+Spectra will also be automatically downloaded if they are not available locally.
 Module **apogee.tools.read** also contains routines to read the various targeting-related files (see above).
+These are *not* automatically downloaded at this point.

 Bitmasks
 +++++++++